Spooghetti420/advent-of-code-2022/README.md

 At any rate, a fine one it was today, and I'm glad the Expedition is advancing on its way.
 We reach the double-digits tomorrow...!

+### Day 10
+Good stuff, today's puzzle was about CPU instructions and cycles, with luckily only 2 instructions to have to simulate, `noop` and `addx` (which adds something to the single x-register).
+The first asks us to multiply some different values together, and the second part to render an image by treating the x-register as the position of a 3-wide sprite.
+If the CRT (cathode-ray-tube) is current scanning a part of the screen where the sprite resides, we draw a #, else we draw a dot.
+The advent of the double digits came with a gentle foot off the gas, which I must give thanks for!